 Fitch cuts Ukraine's ratings to 'C' from 'CCC'

-July 22 (Reuters) - Ratings agency Fitch on Friday cut Ukraine's long-term foreign-currency rating to "C" from "CCC", days after the country requested its international creditors for a two-year debt freeze.
+July 22 (Reuters) - Ratings agency Fitch on Friday cut Ukraine's long-term foreign-currency rating to "C" from "CCC", days after the country requested its international creditors for a two-year freeze on its debt payments.

+The delay was quickly granted and will help Ukraine put off around $1.2 billion of payments due in September, as the country tries to focus its resources on repelling Russia after the war seriously damaged its finances.

-"Fitch views this as the initiation of a distressed debt exchange (DDE) process," the agency said in a statement.
+Fitch views the two-year debt freeze request as an initiation of a distressed debt exchange (DDE) and added that a broader restructuring of the Ukrainian government's commercial debt is necessary to avoid the country's rating being further downgraded to a restricted default (RD).

 (Reporting by Nandhini Srinivasan and Richard Rohan Francis in Bengaluru; Editing by Devika Syamnath)